vidarsko/ComFiT/docs/ClassNematicLiquidCrystal.md

 Q_{ij} = S (n_i n_j - \frac{1}{d} \delta_{ij})
 $$

 in $d$ dimensions.
-For
-the current version only $d=2$ is implemented.
-To take advantage of its symmetric nature we have saved $Q$ as a vector field, which in two and three dimensions takes the forms
+To take advantage of its
+symmetric nature we have saved $Q$ as a vector field, which in two and three dimensions takes the forms